jayfullstack/kanban-board/README.md

 To move an assignment from the list:

-- Click the item, click on the whitespace next to the text and hold down your mouse to drag it to another column.
+- Click any item (not on the text itself)
+- While still maintaining your mousedown state, drag the item to any column you want!

 To add an item: